 Indian Mobile Industry is moving Northwards

 The most prominent reason for Alibaba to concentrate more on m-commerce is the increased smartphone users in India.
 India at present is one of the most promising markets for foreign investors.
-With over 1.25 billion population and 930 million mobile subscriptions, India is the fastest growing mobile market in the world.
+With over 1.25 billion population and over 940 million mobile subscriptions, India is the fastest growing mobile market in the world.
 By end of 2014, 199.6 million units of smartphones were shipped in India and this market is expected to grow at a rapid pace in 2015 due to the introduction of low-priced, yet power-house, entry-level smartphones from newcomer Xiaomi, Lenovo and such brands.

 As per the reports from IAMAI and IMRB International, by June 2015 India will have nearly 213 million mobile internet users.
 The growth in mobile and mobile internet user base clearly indicates that the Internet connection is no more reserved for the rich and wealthy population.
 On the contrary, since smartphone prices are now in between the income bracket of a common man – 71% of smartphones shipped in India in 2014, belong to sub-$200 price category – rural and urban Indian population are accessing internet at a rapid pace.
 Almost 75% of the total Indian population are active smartphone users.
 An infographic on India’s internet presence in 2015 reports India to have 405 million unique mobile subscribers.